 Lucas is a tiny city located in the state of Iowa.
 With a population of 175 people and just one neighborhood, Lucas is the 438th largest community in Iowa.
-Lucas has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Lucas has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Lucas is generally considered to be a blue-collar town.
-50.00% of the Lucas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lucas is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lucas is a city of transportation and shipping workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Lucas who work in management occupations (22.73%), healthcare (9.09%), and sales jobs (6.82%).

 Also of interest is that Lucas has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 21.05% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lucas telecommute to their jobs.
+Overall, about 21.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lucas has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lucas has few renters and college students.
 But the biggest reason it is quieter in Lucas than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lucas may be for you.